Azure/azurehpc/apps/health_checks/readme.md

 Maximum latency: 1.915 usec     hbv2vmss000002, hbv2vmss00000a
 Average latency: 1.743 usec
 ```
 >Note: You can run the clustrekit.sh or clusterkit scripts directly to give you more control, pass "-h" to see all options.
+You can also customize your heathcheck report by using the analysis.py script (-h to see all options).